Ebony and Jet photo archive sale sparks relief, anxiety | New Country 923

 “The good news here is that this archive — regardless of the future success of the Johnson publications — will be successful.
 This archive will be the legacy of the Johnson Publishing Company,” Walker said.

-Sally Ho reported from Seattle.
-She covers philanthropy and education.
-Follow her on Twitter: https://twitter.com/_SallyHo
+Sally Ho covers philanthropy and education for the AP.
+Follow her on Twitter at: https://twitter.com/_SallyHo